 Ambience is not weighted highly – most establishments have a fine ambience that suits what their business is trying to be.
 I expect most places to score 2, with fine dining nudging 3.

-A2 – Within my expectations of the establishment
+A2 – Suited for the establishment but uninspiring

 A1 – Where’s my cutlery?
 Where’s my napkins?
 I’m too close to the tables next to me!
 Where’s the heater/aircon?